Investment approach with the best track record

-There are two ways to describe Value Investing and this is what causing the confusion.
+There are two ways to describe Value Investing, and this is what causes the confusion.

 Strictly defined, Value Investing is buying stocks at prices below their intrinsic value.
-As a famous investor and author, Joel Greenblatt, likes to say, ‘Figure out what the business is worth and pay a lot less for it’.
-There is little argument here.
+As a famous investor and author, Joel Greenblatt likes to say, ‘Figure out what the business is worth and pay a lot less for it’.
+There is the little argument here.
 There are other methods, which are not based on business fundamentals, such as technical analysis, momentum, quantitative strategies and others.
-If you think who the richest investors are and how many super rich technical analysts are out there, then it becomes obvious that value investing (as defined above) is the superior method.
-Very few truly successful investors make decisions based on macro or other, non-fundamental factors like Stanley Druckenmiller, George Soros, Ray Dalio.
+If you think who the richest investors are and how many super-rich technical analysts are out there, then it becomes obvious that value investing (as defined above) is the superior method.
+Very few truly successful investors make decisions based on macro or other non-fundamental factors like Stanley Druckenmiller, George Soros, Ray Dalio.

-Even richest businessmen, such as Jeff Bezos or Bill Gates, got to the top by making decisions on where to invest their time and capital based on fundamentals (future demand, competition, costs etc).
+Even the richest businessmen, such as Jeff Bezos or Bill Gates, got to the top by making decisions on where to invest their time and capital based on fundamentals (future demand, competition, costs etc.).

 Warren Buffett wrote a very good article in 1984, called ‘The Superinvestors of Graham-and-Dodsville’ (the link to the article is in My Library).
-Just in case you are still debating on what investment approach to use I recommend you read this article by Buffett.
+If you are still debating what investment approach to use, I recommend reading this article by Buffett.

 What is the real challenge?

 So why then do you read articles on Whether Value Investing is Dead?
 Or What is Wrong with Value Investment Approach? - you can easily ignore them.
 Nothing can be wrong with paying less for something that is worth more.

 But here comes the tricky part: How to establish the fair value of the business?